googlearchive/test_runner.dart/README.md

                    Defaults to "auto" which depends on the number of processors available.

+`--disable-ansi`: Disables the special ANSI character used in the console
+                  output for things like dynamic line updating and color.
+This is activated automatically on Windows.

 `-c` or `--color`: Prints the output in color in a shell.

 `-v` or `--verbose`: Prints all tests results instead of just the summary.